Dhruvik-Chevli/graphQL/README.md

-# graphQL
+# GraphQL

-My attempt to learning graphQL.
+My attempt to learning GraphQL.

 This is the backend for a gaming portal and allows for features such as adding players, games, making friends, purchasing games etc.